US STOCKS-Wall Street chalks up biggest gain in four years

 Underscoring the market's frailty, the S&P 500 index showed no new 52-week highs and 28 new lows, while the Nasdaq recorded five new highs and 142 new lows.

 Volume was heavy, with about 10.5 billion shares traded on U.S. exchanges, far above the 7.6 billion average this month, according to BATS Global Markets.
-(Editing by Saumyadeb Chakrabarty, additinal reporting by Tanya Agrawal, Sweta Singh; Editing by Nick Zieminski and Christian Plumb)
+(Editing by Saumyadeb Chakrabarty, additinal reporting by Tanya Agrawal, Sweta Singh; Editing by Meredith Mazzilli and Nick Zieminski)

 * Indexes up: Dow 0.1 pct, S&P 0.11 pct, Nasdaq 0.19 pct (Adds details, comments, updates prices)